ilovepixelart/ts-patch-mongoose/README.md

 ## Features

-- Track changes in mongoose models
+- [x] Track changes in mongoose models
-- Save changes in a separate collection as a patch history
+- [x] Save changes in a separate collection as a patch history
-- Emit events when a model is created, updated or deleted
+- [x] Emit events when a model is created, updated or deleted
-- Supports typescript
+- [x] Omit fields that you don't want to track in patch history
-- Let you omit fields that you don't want to track in patch history
+- [x] Subscribe to one/many types of event
-- Subscribe to one/many types of event
+- [x] Use events or patch history or both
-- You can use events or patch history or both
+- [x] Supports ESM and CommonJS

 ## Installation